jsfuentes/Flask-Base/README.md

 ## Run App
 1. `pipenv shell` enters the virtual environment
 2. `flask run`, runs app.py with .env variables
-- if you uncommented debug mode in the .env, flask run will enter debug mode and automatically reload on changes

 *Can also not shell and prefix any command with `pipenv run` i.e `pipenv run flask run``*